 When you hear the word “tourism”, what comes to mind?
 Exotic, far away lands?
 Think again.
-Each year, more than 9 million visits are made within Saskatchewan.
-Tourism in Saskatchewan is a significant economic driver, links communities throughout our vast province, and defines our image – how we see ourselves and how others see us.
+In 2014, 12.5 million visits were made to and within Saskatchewan.
+Tourism is a significant economic driver.
+Travel expenditures in Saskatchewan reached 2.15 billion in 2014.
+Tourism links communities throughout our vast province, and defines our image – how we see ourselves and how others see us.

-Saskatchewan’s tourism sector is comprised of five industries – accommodation, food and beverage, recreation and entertainment, transportation, and travel services.
+Saskatchewan’s tourism sector comprises five industries – accommodation, food and beverage, recreation and entertainment, transportation, and travel services.
 From bed and breakfasts and restaurants to parks and museums, tourism touches every corner.
 Virtually all areas of business are influenced by tourism.

 The sector employs a diverse range of Saskatchewan citizens, including service station attendants to golf resort owners.
 Residents in every community, large and small, rural and urban, are engaged in tourism activities.
-More than 58,000 people of all ages, ethnicities, and skill sets derive their livelihood from tourism.
+Almost 65,000 people (nearly 10 per cent of Saskatchewan workers) of all ages, ethnicities, and skill sets derive their livelihood from tourism.

-If you have any questions at all regarding any of the content on this page, or regarding tourism in general, please contact Elizabeth Braitenbach, Manager of Communications, at 306-787-5530 or email email@example.com.
+If you have any questions regarding any of the content on this page, or regarding tourism in general, please contact Elizabeth Braitenbach, Manager of Communications, at 306-787-5530 or email email@example.com.